 If you think your small donation will just be a drop in the bucket, you’re not looking hard enough.
 There are lots of charities that need your money desperately, and if you want to see the impact of your charity, do a little research in your area to find charities that need the money most.
 Local food banks at a great place to start and if you take a minute to stop by the charity you choose, you’ll see just how much your small donation matters to the people who benefit from it.

 5. You’re just going to blow it on something dumb anyway.

 As pious as you are, there’s still extra money in your budget somewhere.
 Create a budget for charity donations, so some of your extra money (each month or each year) will go to charity.
-Use your spending money to make a difference instead of spending it betting with william hill.
-And if you think you don’t have enough, take the 25 raise you’ll be earning next year and put that toward a charity fund.
+And if you think you don’t have enough, take 2% of the raise you’ll be earning next year and put that toward a charity fund.
 For someone making $30,000, that’s about $500 donated next year!